Cranberry Orange Scones Recipe

 Turn dough out onto a generously floured surface and pull it together into a round disk, about 3/4" thick.
 Cut disk into 12 equal wedges and pull apart slightly.
 Brush tops of scones with 1 Tbsp heavy cream and sprinkle with raw sugar if desired.
 Bake 15-17 min until golden (mine took 16 min).

-Remove scones from the hot baking sheet and let cool 15 min then whisk together 2/3 cup powdered sugar and 1 Tbsp freshly squeezed orange juice, adding more or less to desired thickness then drizzle over scones.
+Remove scones from the hot baking sheet and let cool 15 min then whisk together 2/3 cup powdered sugar, 1 Tbsp freshly squeezed orange juice and a pinch of orange zest.
+Add more or less powdered sugar or orange juice to reach desired thickness then drizzle over scones.